1. Will I see a Physician or a Physician’s Assistant?

 A medical emergency is defined as a situation in which the patient feels that their symptoms are severe enough to do them harm.
 This is known as a “prudent layperson’s standard”.
 In short, if you are concerned about the severity of your symptoms, you can be treated at SignatureCare Emergency Center.
 Even symptoms that may seem minor at the onset can indicate a serious underlying condition.

 Urgent care centers are much like doctor’s offices with the exception that they offer extended hours.
-Additionally, these types of facilities are typically staffed with nurses who are not trained in emergency care treatment.
-Our location, on the other hand, is staffed with trained doctors who can handle any type of emergency including emergencies that are life-threatening.
+Additionally, these types of facilities are typically staffed with nurses or doctors who may not be trained in emergency care treatment.
+Our freestanding emergency center, on the other hand, is staffed with board-certified emergency room doctors who can handle any type of emergency including ones that are life-threatening.

-13. How does a patient know if SignatureCare Emergency Center is “in network” for insurance?
+13. How do I know if SignatureCare Emergency Center accepts my insurance?

 14. How does SignatureCare Emergency Center handle patients without insurance?